YuriDSMenezes/WeatherProject/README.md

 # Run the app
 $ yarn start
 ```
+## :wrench: Fix
-:wrench: Run - yarn add axios - if this error appears and then yarn start  - (maintenance)
+- Run yarn add axios -
+if this error appears and then yarn start  - (maintenance)

 <br />